2. What is the minimum for an initial investment in the Muhlenkamp Fund?

 14. How quickly can I receive the proceeds from my redemption request?

-Shares are sold at the net value next determined after your request is received in good order by the Muhlenkamp Fund.
+Shares are sold at the net asset value next determined after your request is received in good order by the Muhlenkamp Fund.
 Checks are generally mailed to your address of record within two business days of receiving your request.

 The Fund offers an address for express/overnight letters and will overnight the redemption check if requested.
 For this service we subtract $15 from the proceeds of the redemption.